thosgood/categorical-translation/README.md

     + more generally/separately, polymorphic types
 - synonyms (e.g. Hausdorff and separated)
     + more subtle (language ones) too
-    + also, conversely, words with multiple meanings
+    + also, _conversely_, words with multiple meanings
 - what is the formal difference between things which have "obvious" bases and those that don't? e.g. "and" and "if ☐ then ☐" vs. "let ☐ be ☐" and "the"
 - guidelines/formatting rules/explanation of choices for base notation etc.
     + e.g. we assume that atoms attach to the right, so we include ☐ only if this is not the case; if we include one ☐ then we include all of them, even those that _do_ sit on the right